List of Carolina League stadiums

+Durham Athletic Park in Durham, North Carolina, hosted the Durham Bulls since the league's founding through 1994.

-There are twelve stadiums in use by Carolina League baseball teams.
-The oldest stadium is Bank of the James Stadium (1940) in Lynchburg, Virginia, home of the Lynchburg Hillcats.
-The newest stadium for the 2026 season will be Wilson Stadium in Wilson, North Carolina, home of the Wilson Warbirds.
+There are twelve stadiums in use by Carolina League (CL) baseball teams.
+The oldest stadium is Bank of the James Stadium (1940) in Lynchburg, Virginia, home of the Hill City Howlers.
+The newest stadium is Wilson Ballpark (2026) in Wilson, North Carolina, home of the Wilson Warbirds.
 One stadium was built in the 1940s, five in the 1990s, and three in each of the 2010s and 2020s.
 The highest seating capacity is 7,501 at Segra Park in Columbia, South Carolina, where the Columbia Fireflies play.
-The lowest capacity is 3,500 at Wilson Stadium.
+The lowest capacity is 3,500 at Wilson Ballpark.

+Since its founding in 1945, there have been over 40 stadiums located among more than 30 municipalities used by the league.
+Of the stadiums with known opening dates, the oldest to have hosted CL games were McCurdy Field and Old McCormick Field (1924), former respective homes of the Frederick Keys and Asheville Tourists.
+Wilson Ballpark is also the newest among all CL stadiums.
+Frank D. Lawrence Stadium in Portsmouth, Virginia, where the Portsmouth Tides once played, had the highest known seating capacity of 11,000.
+The stadium with the lowest known capacity is Jim Perry Stadium in Buies Creek, North Carolina, former home of the Buies Creek Astros, which seated only 630.